Exercise increased caution in Egypt due to terrorism. Some areas have increased risk. Read the entire Travel Advisory.

 Do not travel to:

 Terrorist groups continue plotting attacks in Egypt.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
+Terrorists may attack with little or no warning, and have targeted diplomatic facilities, tourist locations, transportation hubs, markets/shopping malls, western businesses, restaurants, resorts, and local government facilities.
 Terrorists have conducted attacks in urban areas, including in Cairo, despite the heavy security presence.
 Terrorists have targeted religious sites, to include mosques, churches, monasteries, and buses traveling to these locations.

 Due to risks to civil aviation operating within or in the vicinity of Egypt, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.